+Are you having Destination Wedding RSVP troubles?
+You’re not alone!
 For many engaged couples, one of the biggest stresses of planning a wedding is solidifying the RSVP list.
 The process of getting people to complete and get RSVP’s back to you can be an absolute nightmare; people are busy, they take forever to respond, and then there are always the last-minute yes’s because their schedules opened up.
-The folks at Rockin TJ Ranch, one of Montana’s finest venues and a Destination Wedding Details verified vendor, have compiled a short list of tips in order to help alleviate the added strain.

-- When you compile your guest list, it’s likely you’ll already know that there are some people that aren’t going to come.
+When you compile your guest list, it’s likely you’ll already know that there are some people that aren’t going to come.
 You’re going to send some invitations as a courtesy to people that you know won’t attend.
-You should start to separate an “actual attendants” list and a “courtesy” list.
+You should start to separate an “actual attendants” list and a “courtesy” destination wedding RSVP list.

-- When you send out your save-the-dates, send out RSVP cards with them.
+When you send out your save-the-dates, include the URL to your wedding website.
+And give guests the option to RSVP on the website.
 This gives you a head start on assembling your final guest list.
-This also saves time and money because your save-the-date can now double as an invitation.
+This also saves time and money because you won’t need to send a formal invitation to everyone.

 Make your save-the-dates into cute refrigerator magnets.
 This helps keep the date and the wedding more present in your potential guests’ minds over the following months, leaving them less likely to forget to respond.

 The easier it is for your guests to respond, the more likely they are to do so.
 Paper RSVP’s can get lost, and people will put off finding stamps and envelopes and going to the post office.
 But people always keep their phones nearby.
 An electronic RSVP is much more difficult to lose.
 Also, make sure to include a link to RSVP on your wedding website.